um3rella/um3rella.github.io/_pages/about.md

 ---
 # About

-Mind of a software engineer, heart of a philosopher, explorer for truth through the scientific method.
-Weekend hiker, amateur mycologist
+Mind of a software engineer, heart of a philosopher, explorer for truth through the scientific method

 * Currently working full-time on fast.ai
 * Prospective contributer to the field of deep learning